 - education staff at high schools, community colleges, and 4-year institutions who provide out-of-class support with outreach organizations offering out-of-school learning opportunities

 - industry partners who hire and develop talent in technology and engineering with educators at high schools and colleges

 - students with professionals in industry and academia, to get career advice navigating obstacles and to develop ideas for independent projects, master’s theses or dissertations

-So far, we have 140 members from over 60 organizations.
+In our first year, we have tripled our membership to include 185 members from over 70 organizations.
 Learn more about us.

 Contact us if you would like to join!

 - Identifying effective solutions that help students thrive as they transition from high school to higher education in technology or engineering, or from higher education to the workforce in these fields

 - Replicating and scaling successful solutions across institutions

 - Facilitating new collaborations between practitioners and researchers that tackle knowledge gaps in computer science and engineering education, outreach, and workforce development

 Already, our network has spurred 7 working groups, which you can read about below!